metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 Whenever a database field can be specified as part of the tool configuration (such as in gtdb or checkm), you are able to provide different methods to fetch the database.
 In all settings, please make sure that the file has the same ending (e.g. .zip, .tar.gz) as specified in the corresponding tool section.
+In addition, as database names are used to name results with which they were created, said database names should contain the respective database number or date of creation.
+With this every result can be linked to one exact database version to clarify results.
-With the exception of the `extractedDBPath` parameter, all other input types (https, s3,...) will download the database to the folder specified in the `database` parameter.
+Except for the `extractedDBPath` parameter, all other input types (https, s3,...) will download the database to the folder specified in the `database` parameter.

 ### Extracted Database Path